Astroturfing: Parental rights movement

 In 2023, DeSantis appointed Moms For Liberty founder Tina Descovich to the Florida State Commission on Ethics.
 Critics have derided the group's perceived meteoritic rise to fame as evidence of astroturfing.
 GLAAD notes that only one month after the group's formation, despite advertising themselves as a grassroots movement, garnered significant media attention from right wing circles.
 On January 27, 2021, the group was featured on the Rush Limbaugh show and was covered by far-right news publication Breitbart the following month.
 Bridget Ziegler, one of the group's three founders, is also married to Christian Ziegler, the chair of the Florida GOP.

 The group participates in coordinated efforts to remove books from school curricula, otherwise known as book banning and the "flipping" of school boards through elections to push their agenda, often funded and supported by far-right organizations such as the Cato Institute, a libertarian, right-wing libertarian think tank funded by Republican mega-donor Charles Koch, while labeling themselves as a grassroots organization.

-M4L's rapid rise, from its founding in early 2021 to national media exposure within weeks, has raised questions about its grassroots credentials.
-Scholars such as Maurice Cunningham have documented how M4L benefited from early and sustained support from organizations like the Leadership Institute and the Heritage Foundation, both of which have deep ties to right-wing donor networks including Donors Trust and the State Policy Network.
-According to reporting by The Barn Raiser and Baptist News Global, M4L's funding has included large donations from figures such as Publix heiress Julie Fancelli and GOP megadonor Richard Uihlein.

-These funding sources place M4L in the same donor ecosystem as Parents Defending Education (PDE), an organization run by Nicole Neily, a veteran Koch-network operative.
-PDE and M4L have employed similar tactics, including school board takeovers, book banning campaigns, and aggressive lobbying against DEI (diversity, equity, and inclusion) initiatives.
-Both organizations have been connected to Project 2025.

-Some suggest that the strategic alignment of M4L with these networks and their advocacy reflects not only cultural grievances but also a long-term effort to undermine public education infrastructure.

-The group has heavily participated in the proliferation of the LGBTQ grooming conspiracy theory, frequently portraying inclusive education as a form of ideological indoctrination.
-Moms for Liberty has pushed to remove books they deem "pornographic," especially those addressing LGBTQ+ themes, referring to teachers' unions as “terrorist organizations” and conflating the presence of queer identities in curricula with “sexualization” of children.
-Two frequent targets have been Gender Queer by Maia Kobabe and This Book is Gay by Juno Dawson.